 The transfer must happen while you are still in uniform.
 Veterans who have already separated from the military are not eligible to transfer their benefits.
 Children are only eligible to start using the transferred benefits after the service member doing the transfer has completed at least 10 years of service.
 Spouses can use the transferred benefits right away.

-• A pending court case could allow veterans who are eligible for both the Post-9/11 GI Bill and the Montgomery GI Bill to use both benefits consecutively, essentially giving some veterans another 12 months of education benefits.
-The issue is under appeal, and may not be settled in time for the start of the 2021-2022 academic year.
+♦ A pending court case could allow veterans who are eligible for both the Post-9/11 GI Bill and the Montgomery GI Bill to use both benefits consecutively, essentially giving some veterans another 12 months of education benefits.
+However, that issue is still under debate in the courts, and unlikely to be settled for the start of the 2023-2024 academic year.

-• Starting in August 2022, active-duty servicemembers will also be eligible for the VA Yellow Ribbon program, which allows private schools to match VA benefits with their own tuition assistance.
+♦ Since August 2022, active-duty servicemembers are eligible for the VA Yellow Ribbon program, which allows private schools to match VA benefits with their own tuition assistance.

 You can apply for the Post-9/11 GI Bill online or by visiting a local VA regional office.
 If you’ve already chosen a school or program, arrange a meeting with the institution’s VA certifying official, who can help you get started.

 Service members have more education benefits available to them than just the GI Bill.

 While service members can begin to use their GI Bill benefits on active duty, they can often get help paying for college from their service branches — and save the GI Bill for later — by using tuition assistance.